Agenda – TPI

 Ethics

-This session will provide tax professionals with the basics of the IRS Office of Professional Responsibility, who is subject to Circular 230, what it means and how practitioners might be penalized.
+This session will provide tax professionals with the basics of the IRS Office of Professional Responsibility, which is subject to Circular 230, what it means, and how practitioners might be penalized.

 Adjourn